- Travel one of Australia's best road trips, the Great Ocean Road

 Day 3: Great Ocean Road & The Twelve Apostles

-This trip along the Great Ocean Road can be organized as a day trip, or an overnight if you'd like to go hiking.
-Traveling south from Melbourne you'll pass through the popular coastal towns of Apollo Bay and Lorne, a surfer's heaven.
+This trip along the Great Ocean Road can be organized as a day trip or an overnight if you'd like to go hiking.
+Traveling south from Melbourne, you'll pass through the popular coastal towns of Apollo Bay and Lorne, a surfer's heaven.
 Along the way you'll see many fern-filled gullies and river inlets.
 Travel the length of the Great Ocean Road, passing towering limestone cliffs, sweeping white beaches, and stunning forest scenery.
 The Great Ocean Road is truly one of the world's greatest scenic coastal drives.
 The contrasts between the rugged coast and the verdant rainforest are dramatic.

 A highlight of the journey is seeing the amazing Twelve Apostles, limestone stacks that rise dramatically from the sea.
 Walk along the boardwalk and enjoy the scenery from various viewing platforms.
-See Loch Ard Gorge, and be swept away by the romantic and tragic story of love and lives lost aboard the Loch Ard.
+See Loch Ard Gorge and be swept away by the romantic and tragic story of love and lives lost aboard the Loch Ard.

-Continue on to the Port Campbell National Park, learning the tragic history of over 50 ships that have been wrecked along this rugged coastline.
+Continue to the Port Campbell National Park, learning the tragic history of over 50 ships that have been wrecked along this rugged coastline.
 Continue beyond Port Campbell to the remnants of London Bridge.
 See the spectacular night lights of Melbourne as you cross the West Gate Bridge on your way back to Melbourne.

-Day 4: Free Time in Melbourne
+Day 4: Explore Melbourne

-Today you'll have time to explore Melbourne, alone or on an optional guided tour.
+Today you'll have time to explore Melbourne alone or on an optional guided tour.
 Recommended optional activities include a trip to the Yarra Valley wine country and a Melbourne city tour.

 Wine enthusiasts should visit the Yarra Valley, a picturesque region of vineyards.
-En route, visit beautiful Sherbrooke Forest, home to lyrebirds, crimson rosellas, cockatoos and kookaburras.
+En route, visit beautiful Sherbrooke Forest, home to lyrebirds, crimson rosellas, cockatoos, and kookaburras.
 Ride the restored Puffing Billy Steam Train through the towering mountain ash and lush fern gullies of Sherbrooke Forest.
 Stop for a lunch break at a Yarra Valley winery, and spend the afternoon touring vineyards and sampling fine wines.

 If you'd prefer to stay in the city, we recommend a Melbourne city tour.
 Find out why Melbourne has been named the world's most livable city so many times.
 Visit sites like Parliament House, Princess Theatre, Melbourne University, Fitzroy Gardens, Queen Victoria Arcade, and Lygon Street.
 Take a walking tour through the heart of Melbourne, including some of its arcades and shopping streets like Royal Arcade, Block Arcade, Centre Place, and Degraves Street.
 Stop for a good cup of coffee, of course.
 At the end of the main tour, hop on board a Yarra River Cruise.